 The maintenance of a welcoming campus climate is essential to the university's ability to enroll, hire, and retain highly qualified students, faculty and staff.
-Therefore, the university takes an active role in promoting peace and harmony among diverse groups living, working, and studying within our campus community and to the extent possible, protecting students, faculty, staff, and visitors against incidents or criminal acts that would constitute hate/bias incidents or crimes.
+Therefore, the university takes an active role in

 Reporting, investigating, and responding to hate/bias incidents and crimes is a crucial component in the development of a more tolerant society and a hate free campus environment.
 Those who believe they have witnessed or been the target or victim of a hate crime or a hate/bias motivated incident are encouraged to report the matter to the: